Achievable logoAchievable logo

 • A smaller fraction arrives in the ultraviolet.

 On average, half of this solar energy is absorbed by Earth.
-The Earth radiates primarily in the infrared, with much of that absorbed by CO2 and H2O in the atmosphere, then re-radiated—known as the greenhouse effect—keeping Earth’s surface about 40°C warmer than it would otherwise be.
+The Earth radiates primarily in the infrared, and much of that radiation is absorbed by CO2 and H2O in the atmosphere and then re-radiated.
+This process - known as the greenhouse effect - keeps Earth’s surface about 40°C warmer than it would otherwise be.

 Visible region

-Visible light usually spans 400 nm to 750 nm in wavelength, with red having the lowest frequencies and longest wavelengths, and violet having the highest frequencies and shortest wavelengths.
+Visible light usually spans 400 nm to 750 nm in wavelength.
+Red has the lowest frequencies and longest wavelengths, while violet has the highest frequencies and shortest wavelengths.
 Although the retina can detect some ultraviolet, these rays are typically blocked by the eye’s cornea and lens.

 The Sun emits more intensely at red than violet, giving it a yellowish cast.
 Living organisms, such as plants, harness only a portion of the visible spectrum (e.g., in photosynthesis) for essential biological processes.